Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Overview of Femur Anatomy

-The femur, or thigh bone, is the main bone in your thigh.
-It connects your hip to your knee and is the largest and strongest bone in your body.
+The femur, or thigh bone, is the main bone in your thigh.[1]
+It connects your hip to your knee and is your body’s largest and strongest bone.[1][2]
 In animals with four legs, it is the upper bone in the back leg.
-The femur anatomy has several parts: the shaft, head, neck, and more.
-The top part fits into your hip joint, and the bottom part connects to your shinbone (tibia) and kneecap (patella) to form your knee.
+The femur anatomy has several parts: the shaft, head, neck, and more.[1]
+The top part fits into your hip joint, and the bottom connects to your shinbone (tibia) and kneecap (patella) to form your knee.[1]
 Humans have two femurs, one in each leg, and they meet at the knees, connecting to the tibiae.
-The angle where they meet affects the angle of your knees.
-The femur is about 26.74% of a person’s height, so it can help estimate the height of someone from their skeleton.
+The angle where they meet affects the angle of your knees.[1]
+The femur is about 26.74% of a person’s height, so it can help estimate the height of someone from their skeleton.[1][3]

-In this article, we will see the detailed femur bone anatomy with its parts, names, functions & diagrams.
+This article will show the detailed femur bone anatomy with its parts, names, functions & diagrams.
 It will help us to understand more about the human body parts.

 Femur Anatomy Diagram